thawk18/BellyButton-Biodiversity/README.md

 ## Advanced Challenge Assignment (Optional)
 * the Gauge Chart was adapted to plot the weekly washing frequency of the individual.

-* Update the chart whenever a new sample is selected.

 ![Weekly Washing Frequency Gauge](Images/gauge.png)